 It’s especially frustrating to sellers because those site visitors were so close to buying.
 Why do so many people leave at this critical point, right before submitting their payment?

 According to OptinMonster, cart abandonment varies across different devices.
-On desktop/laptop, the abandonment rate is around 67% while on mobile it’s 78%.
+On desktop/laptop, the abandonment rate is around 67%, while on mobile it’s 78%.

 Here are a few benefits of tracking cart abandonment:

-A simpler way is through MonsterInsights.
-It’s the best Google Analytics WordPress plugin and helps you set up advanced tracking such as cart abandonment without having to touch a single line of code.
+The easiest way to track shopping cart abandonment on your site is through MonsterInsights.
+It’s the best Google Analytics WordPress plugin and helps you track user behaviors such as cart abandonment without having to touch a single line of code.